ericrallen/vanilla/README.md

 We'll be using it as a way to explain what jQuery is doing under the covers and learn a bit more about how JavaScript works and also to explore es2015 and some of the improvements it brings to writing JavaScript.

-This fairly close to final version of the library contains some potential improvements to the way that jQuery handles some of the methods we recreate.
+This fairly close to final version of the library contains some potential improvements to the way that jQuery handles some of the methods we recreate and some small quality-of-life updates that make the library easy to work with as a developer.

 ## Concepts We Will Cover in the Workshops

-In the workshops we will cover:
+In the workshops we will cover many things, including:

 - Fluent Interface Pattern
 - Command Query Separation